 top of page

 Bumble's recent marketing campaign promoting dating quickly sparked controversy for its message implying "celibacy isn't the answer."
-This sparked a conversation about inclusivity and the importance of understanding diverse audiences.
-While Bumble deserves some credit for their swift action-driven apology, the incident raises a crucial question: why do even well-intentioned campaigns sometimes miss the mark?
+This sparked a conversation about inclusivity and the importance of understanding diverse audiences and the complexity of human experiences.
+While Bumble deserves some credit for their swift action-driven apology, the incident raises a crucial question: Why do even well-intentioned campaigns sometimes miss the mark?

-This article explores the reasons behind marketing missteps related to inclusivity and offers solutions to help creative agencies craft effective and respectful campaigns that resonate with a wider audience.
+This article explores the reasons behind marketing missteps related to inclusivity and offers solutions to help teams and agencies craft effective and respectful campaigns that resonate with their intended and a wider audience.

 The Pitfalls of Like-Mindedness: Groupthink and Beyond